gchurch/BristolStockExchange/README.md

 - The supply and demand schedules of customer orders can be customised.

 For more information, see [thesis.pdf](https://github.com/gchurch/DarkPoolSimulator/blob/master/thesis.pdf).

+I also co-wrote a [paper](https://research-information.bris.ac.uk/ws/portalfiles/portal/210010985/ChurchCliffEMSS2019Final190711.pdf) with my supervisor that contains some of my work.
+The paper was published in <em>Proceedings of the 31st European Modelling and Simulation Symposium</em>.